spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/06-maas.md

 |  API Endpoint |  API Endpoint of the gateway   |
 | API Key| API token |

-Validate the above MaaS credentials to create your MaaS cloud account.
+Validate the above MAAS credentials to create your MAAS cloud account.

-# Deploying a bare-metal cluster using MaaS
+# Deploying a bare-metal cluster using MAAS

 ![maas-cluster-creation](./cluster-creation-videos/maas.mp4)

-The following steps need to be performed to provision a new MaaS cluster:
+The following steps need to be performed to provision a new MAAS cluster:
 * Provide basic cluster information like name, description, and tags.
-* Select a cluster profile created for the  MaaS environment.
+* Select a cluster profile created for the  MAAS environment.
 The profile definition will be used as the cluster construction template.
 * Review and override pack parameters as desired.
 By default, parameters for all packs are set with values defined in the cluster profile.
-* Provide a MaaS Cloud account and placement information.
+* Provide a MAAS Cloud account and placement information.
    * Cloud Account - Select the desired cloud account.
-MaaS cloud accounts with credentials need to be pre-configured in project settings.
+MAAS cloud accounts with credentials need to be pre-configured in project settings.
 An account is auto-created as part of the cloud gateway setup and is available for provisioning of tenant clusters if permitted by the administrator.
    * Domain
 * Configure the master and worker node pools.
 A master and a worker node pool are configured by default.
     * Name - A descriptive name for the node pool